 - Cover and let raise until it’s doubled in size.

-- Melt the butter; let it cool to the touch and mix it in.
+Melt the butter; let it cool to the touch and mix it into the dough.

 - Begin adding the rest of the flour and stop when you have ball that sticks together.

 - Don’t add too much flour because the muffins will be too dry.